alexdong/powertools/README.md

 `powertools` is a collection of small, single-purpose tools I built using [crystal-lang](https://crystal-lang.org/).
-To install the tools into `~/bin`, clone the repo then do `brew install crystal && ./build.sh`.
+To install the tools into `~/bin`, clone the repo then `brew install crystal && ./build.sh`.

-### humantime
-`humantime` turns an epoch ms time into local timezone string.

 ```bash
 % humantime -h